SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### rhotacization

-r-colored vowel = rhotic vowel = rhotacized vowel
+r-colored vowel = rhotic vowel (amongst other names) On a physical level, a rhotic vowel has a lower F3.
-On a physical level, rhotacization is the lowering of the frenquency of the third formant.
+In american english, an r following a vowel frequently only indicates a rhotic vowel. rhotic vowels are uncommon crosslinguistically.
-In american english, rs following vowels frequently only indicate the vowels rhotacization. r-colored vowels are uncommon crosslinguistically, but common in two of the most widely-spoken languages: american english and mandarin chinese. rhotatication is indicated ［◌˞］ or by a superscript turned r ［ʴ］ the vowel written ə is called schwa
+However, rhotic vowels are common in two of the most widely-spoken languages: american english and mandarin chinese. rhotic vowels are indicated in the IPA by ［◌˞］ or by a superscript turned r ［ʴ］

 ##### monopthongs/dipthongs